Criminal Law

 Foreign Suspect's Basic Rights

 In Turkish criminal procedure, the foreign suspect has the same fundamental rights as Turkish citizens.
-Additionally, some rights specific to being a foreigner:
+Additionally, certain rights are specific to their foreign status:

 Right to Translator